 Once you are up and running, make sure to stay under the radar by following some essential rules I have already laid out.

 I hope the article will give you a kick start in sports arbitrage betting.
-In fact I am currently working on a complete pdf Sports Arbitrage Guide where I intend to cover everything relevant to this betting strategy.
+Make sure to check out my Sports Arbitrage Guide where I cover everything relevant to this betting strategy.
 It is a broad topic so it will take some time, but I hope to have it ready in the next couple of weeks.
 It will also be totally free, so don’t forget to follow me on Twitter, Facebook and Google+ to be among the first notified about it.
 Until then, if you have any questions let me know in the comments or drop me an email under firstname.lastname@example.org.
 And best of luck in your arbing adventure.